-I made sure to read the full article (okay, I skimmed through suggestions for switching to Google ’cause that ain’t gon happen, and other tips I just wasn’t that interested in).
+I made sure to read the full article.
+Okay, I skimmed through suggestions for switching to Google ’cause that ain’t gon happen, and other tips I just wasn’t interested in.
 I applied the tips I found relevant or useful as I went through the article and have bolded them below.

 . . .

 45 tips for using your iPhone as a tool, and not a distraction device

 Winners check their notifications on their own schedule.

 Your phone is a tool, not your boss.

 8. Add the Screen Time widget